-- Universal Options available from the primary toolbar to save, import, or export data files - Chart Display Preferences to change how your chart appears in the analysis window - Chart Scale Options to change the scale represented on an axis - Chart Menu Options available in chart views (from the ≡ icon) to copy, save, and print chart images.
+- Universal Options available from the primary toolbar to save, import, or export data files Note: The APF Tools button appears only when an APF was used for a droplet reading run. - Chart Display Preferences to change how your chart appears in the analysis window - Chart Scale Options to change the scale represented on an axis - Chart Menu Options available in chart views (from the ≡ icon) to copy, save, and print chart images.
 In Amplitude charts showing data points, you can show or hide - Table Menu Options available in table views (from the ≡ icon) to copy data, export data to Excel or CSV files, and show or hide columns

-You can also expand the chart display to full-window size and then return to the original display.
+You can also expand the chart display to full-screen size and then return to the original display.